Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “This thing can easily be dragged out to a series of appeals for another year to 18 months.
 I don't think that would be difficult at all,” said Spoor, who has already been working on the certification issue since 2012.

-The mining firms could find reasons as to why they are seeking to appeal until the cows come home, he said, as it would likely work out cheaper for them to be in court for the next 15 years than it would be to compensate all of the claimants.
+"The mining firms could find reasons as to why they are seeking to appeal until the cows come home," he said, as it would likely work out cheaper for them to be in court for the next 15 years than it would be to compensate all of the claimants.

-> "We are under a lot of pressure to conclude a settlement in the interest of our clients because they are dying"
+> "It would likely work out cheaper for them [THE MINING COMPANIES] to be in court for the next 15 years than it would be to compensate all of the claimants".

 One estimate cited by Reuters says that the total claim, erring on the conservative side, would be close to $3.25 billion rand.

-Another reason for delaying related to the issue of his clients’ age, Spoor said.
+Another reason for delaying is related to the issue of his clients’ age, Spoor said.

-“Our clients are mainly elderly people who are sick and dying -- and the longer the matter delays, the less claims there are and the more difficult it becomes to prove your damages,” said Spoor, adding that an estimated four percent of their clients are dying each year.
+“Our clients are mainly elderly people who are sick and dying -- and the longer the matter delays, the fewer claims there are and the more difficult it becomes to prove your damages,” said Spoor, adding that an estimated four percent of their clients are dying each year.

 “This litigation has been going now for ten years and in that time, perhaps as many as a half of former gold mine workers with silicosis have probably died.”